Aryetis/Obenkyobo/Readme.md

 ## How to install ?

-Firstly, this application is designed to be compatible with most (if not all) Kobo devices.
+Firstly, this application is designed to be compatible with most (if not all) Kobo devices with a revent firmware (4.6+).
 Do not try to install it for other ereader, it will not work !
 This application is provided "as is".
 Don't come to me if somehow your device catch fire.

 Secondly, you'll need to install a "launcher" beforehand.
 Common options are :
 - <a href="https://github.com/pgaskin/NickelMenu">NickelMenu (NM)</a>, recommended option